danielisahuman/sunshineweb/README.md

-#Project Sunshine Website
+# Project Sunshine Website

 Project Sunshine is my personal weather project.
 Basically, it tells the weather.
 This is the Web version of Sunshine and is in very early stages of development.
-Feel free to contribute to the experimental branch but the master branch will be reserved for tried and tested features.
+Not open to public contribution, sorry.

 Another thing, this website is hosted as a Github page so you can see this project [here](https://danielisahuman.github.io/sunshineweb).